jsmootiv/jsmootiv.github.io/_posts/2018-10-24-taylor-monahan.md

   - blockchain
 ---

-Taylor is the founder & CEO of MyCrypto, one of the leading blockchain interfaces.
+Taylor Monahan is the founder & CEO of MyCrypto, one of the leading blockchain interfaces.
 Previously, she founded MyEtherWallet.
 She loves the fast-moving, iterative adventure that encompasses the blockchain space & looks forward to ushering in the decentralized future with easy-to-use products.
 Since starting as a simple paper-wallet generator, Taylor has expanded the reach and feature-set of MyCrypto, built a team of talented & empathetic people, and welcomes new challenges each day.

 During this conversation we talk a bit about the past/present/future of crypto as well as decision making under uncertainty and what its like to run a company on the front lines of a tech revolution.